RomanTruba/AndroidTouchGallery/README.md

 How to use
 ===================
-1. Download and install "Android support" package.
-Look here for some instructions: http://android-developers.blogspot.com/2011/08/horizontal-view-swiping-with-viewpager.html
-2. Add files to your project and then use it in layout or programmatically
+1. Make import of library folder in your IDE.
+2. Make sure, that AndroidTouchGallery has included as library.
+Check project properties, and make sure checkbox "Is library" is checked.
+3. Include GalleryViewPager in your layout xml or programmatically.
+4. Provide one of library adapters: UrlPagerAdapter or FilePagerAdapter
-3. You can see example for better understanding
+5. You can always check example if you miss something.

 License
 ===================
-Copyright (c) 2012 Roman Truba
+Copyright (c) 2012-2013 Roman Truba

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation